21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 14ers (summit hikes): 14,000+ ft (serious effects)

 Each tier intensifies the symptoms.
-Acclimatize at each level.
-Never go from sea level to 14,000 feet in one day.
+Colorado ski towns like Aspen sit high enough that the base village alone can leave you winded on arrival.
+Acclimatize at each level, and never go from sea level to 14,000 feet in one day.

 Getting Around (Tips 6-9)